 crate.
 However, because the algorithm is simple enough to code, we have our own implementation.

-Toggle pathfinding debugging in the pathfinding tab by checking "debug pathfinding".
+Toggle pathfinding debugging in the pathfinding tab by checking "debug pathfinding" and select a pawn to see the "rough" computed path to your cursor location.

 Also, while coding the algorithm is simple, explaining the logic behind the code should be a topic for a separate article.
 Several such articles already exist online.
 The best one I found is Implementation of A* by Red Blob Games.

-Because of the graph generated in the previous step, all the information needed to run the A* algorithm is already in the node.
-Each neighbor (n0, n1, n2) in the cell as the distance
+Because of our graph, all the information needed to run the A* algorithm is already in the node.
+Each neighbor (n0, n1, n2) in the cell has the distance

 to quickly add the new_cost to move to the node.
 And the center